 - For computing power headroom for cells belonging to secondary PUCCH group, the term 'serving cell' in this subclause refers to serving cell belonging to the secondary PUCCH group.
 The term 'primary cell' in this subclause refers to the PUCCH-SCell of the secondary PUCCH group.

-7.7.1 Type 1 PH Report
+7.7.1 Type 1 PH report

 If a UE determines that a Type 1 power headroom report for an activated serving cell is based on an actual PUSCH transmission then, for PUSCH transmission occasion on active UL BWP of carrier of serving cell , the UE computes the Type 1 power headroom report as